 Besides concerts, street parties, fireworks and more earthbound fire spectaculars, as well as consumption of one of Scotland's most famous products, Scotch whisky, a number of very ancient traditions associated with Hogmanay in Scotland can still be found in smaller communities and private celebrations:

-- Redding the House - Like the annual spring cleaning in some communities, or the ritual cleaning of the kitchen for Passover, families traditionally did a major cleanup to ready the house for the New Year.
+- Redding the House: Like the annual spring cleaning in some communities or the ritual cleaning of the kitchen for the Jewish festival of Passover, families traditionally did a major cleanup to ready the house for the New Year.
 Sweeping out the fireplace was very important and there was a skill in reading the ashes, the way some people read tea leaves.
-And, at a time of year when fire plays a huge part in celebrations, it's only natural to bring a bit of it into the house.
-After the big cleanup, someone goes from room to room carrying a smoking juniper branch to discourage evil spirits and chase away disease.
+Another part of the annual clean-up, that probably is more remembered than observed these days, was paying off all outstanding debts before the stroke of midnight.
+After the big cleanup, at a time of year when fire plays such a huge part in celebrations, it's only natural to bring a bit of it into the freshened house.
+And of course, soap and water and dustpans don't really deal with all those folk from the invisible realms.
+So someone goes from room to room carrying a smoking juniper branch to discourage evil spirits and chase away disease.

-- First Footing After the stroke of midnight, neighbors visit each other, bearing traditional symbolic gifts such as shortbread or black bun, a kind of fruit cake.
-The visitor, in turn, is offered a small whisky.
-A friend of mine who remembers first footing, also remembers that if you had a lot of friends, you'd be offered a great deal of whisky.
-The first person to enter a house in the New Year, the first foot, could bring luck for the whole year to come.
-The luckiest was a tall, dark and handsome man.
-The unluckiest a red head and the unluckiest of all a red-haired woman (so I guess I'd better wait until last myself).
+- First Footing: After the stroke of midnight, neighbors visit each other, bearing traditional symbolic gifts such as shortbread or black bun, a kind of fruit cake.
+The visitor, in turn, is offered a small whisky—a wee dram.
+It's called "first footing" as the first person to enter a house in the New Year, the first foot, is said to bring luck for the whole year to come.

 Why is Hogmanay so important to the Scots